-Richard Maponya is a property developer best known for building a business empire, Soweto’s Maponya Mall, despite the restrictions apartheid imposed on black South Africans back then.
+Maponya was a property developer best known for building a business empire, Soweto’s Maponya Mall, despite the restrictions apartheid imposed on black South Africans back then.

 - When he was 24, Maponya – a teacher at the time –took a job as a stock taker at a clothing manufacturer.
 The manager sold Maponya soiled clothing and offcuts, which he then resold in Soweto.